CBE Supports at the School, Teacher and Student Levels

 By Erik Day and Michelle Berkeley

-Competency-based education (CBE) is currently seen as both an innovative approach to focusing on student mastery, and as a compelling shift to a definition of learning wherein milestones are learning-based rather than time-based.
+Competency-based education (CBE) is currently seen as both an innovative approach to focusing on student mastery, and as a compelling shift to the foundations of how we define learning wherein milestones are learning-based rather than time-based.

 “Disruptive innovation can be a very good thing, but it must be undertaken with careful attention to the actual needs of students, educators, and schools,” our upcoming report finds.